 All students must complete the MVC application process and be accepted into MVC.
 Acceptance into MVC does not automatically guarantee admission into the nursing program.
 MVC admission information and the application process can be found at the admissions website.
 Contact the admissions office if you need further assistance.

-The MVC nursing program leading to a BSN, RN degree, requires students to complete 2 years of pre-nursing coursework and apply during the late fall/early spring of their sophomore year.
-Students who apply for this competitive program will be evaluated on GPA, recommendations, interviews, and a written essay and the top 20 candidates will be selected to matriculate into the program.
-The following 2 years will consist of extensive coursework and clinical rotations in specific areas of nursing.
-Students can expect to enroll in 17 - 18 hours per semester in order to complete the program in 4 years.
-However, those students who already have many of their core classes completed will have fewer credit hours per semester.
+The MVC nursing program, leading to a BSN RN degree, requires students to complete two years of prerequisite courses and apply for the program in the spring semester of the sophomore pre-nursing year.
+Students who apply for this competitive program will be evaluated on their ACT, TEAS, and TOEFL scores, GPA, recommendations, interviews, and resume.
+The top 20 candidates will be selected to matriculate into the program.
+The following two years will consist of extensive coursework and clinical rotations in specific areas of nursing, along with the student completing the MVC core requirements.

-The 4-year plan of coursework is located down the left side of this webpage.
-All incoming students should adhere to the “2016+" 4-year plan.
+The four-year plan of course work is located under the Cohort Group heading on this webpage.
+All new students will adhere to the “2016+” four-year plan.

 If you have questions regarding the nursing program, please contact:Peggy Van Dyke DNP, RN, FNP-BC